developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/guide/about/index.md

 -----

-## What's New in 6.10
+## New in v6.10

-> **Important**: Zebra no longer distributes EMDK installers from the Zebra support web site.
-The EMDK SDK for Android Studio is now distributed through a JFrog JCenter repository and the EMDK Profile Manager plug-in is distributed through the JetBrains plug-in repository.
-[More info](../setup).
+> **Important**: Zebra now distributes the EMDK SDK through a JCenter repository, and the EMDK Profile Manager plug-in through the JetBrains plug-in repository.
+To install, see the [EMDK-A Setup guide](../setup).

 ### Device Support